-Citizens band is a short-distance radio communication service.
+The citizens’ band is a short-distance radio communication service.
 It is in use in many countries.
 The particular frequency band the CB uses is the 11 m (or the 27 MHz) band.
 CB is a two-way radio service.
-You can speak and listen to a source that’s transmitting on CB if you yourself have CB.
+You can speak and listen to a source that’s transmitting on CB if you have CB.

 More on frequencies

 Frequencies are a huge part of our daily technology.
-From garage door openers and cordless phones to airplanes and from alarm systems and cell phones to air traffic control, GPS, and space stations: different radio frequencies are used for different kind of communications in different bands.
+From garage door openers and cordless phones to airplanes and alarm systems and cell phones to air traffic control, GPS, and space stations: different radio frequencies are used for different kinds of communications in different bands.

 Now, there are different frequencies because if everything from phones and garage door openers to air traffic control and citizens telecommunications was imposed on the same waves, the signals would be distorted.
 Having separate bands means separate “channels” for separate purposes.
 This helps send the message to the appropriate receiver(s) and also reduces noise, distortion, or other mishaps.

 CB: Why do people use it?